-Graduation from high school or its equivalent is a requirement for admission to the School unless the student applies to a modular program under the Ability to Benefit provision, as described below.
-Applicants not completing a secondary program or not having a diploma will be considered for admission on the basis of the General Education Development (GED) test or other equivalency.
-Associate degree candidates and Ability to Benefit provision students are required to successfully complete a standardized, nationally normed assessment examination.
-The Career Programs Assessment Test (CPAt) is administered by the School and is designed to further ensure that the applicant has the skills necessary to successfully pursue a college-level program.
+Graduation from high school or its equivalent, e.g. GED or home schooled, is a requirement for admission to the Institute unless the student applies under the Ability to Benefit (ATB) provision as described below.
+Associate degree candidates and Ability to Benefit provision students are required to successfully complete a standardized, national assessment examination.
+The Career Programs Assessment Test (CPAt) is administered by the Institute and is designed to further ensure that the applicant has the skills necessary to successfully pursue a college-level program.
+Certain programs require certification or externships.
+Students must be 18 years of age at the time of certification examination or externship.